 The Environmental Management System should incorporate the principles of cleaner production to minimise the adverse environmental impacts of the production process.
-In the context of these guidelines, cleaner production involves the use of:
+In the context of these Guidelines, cleaner production involves the use of:

-- better housekeeping - improved management practices - state-of-the-art in-plant production processes - the concept of environmental management of all aspects of the entire production process, from the raw materials to finished product including any associated waste.
+- better housekeeping - improved management practices - state-of-the-art in-plant production processes - the concept of management of all aspects of the entire production process, from the raw materials to finished product including any associated waste.

-Effective effluent management should be seen as an important part of a wool scouring operation, and should be allocated an appropriate share of management effort and expenditure.
-Good communication within the operation is important for increasing the overall efficiency of the operation, including effective environmental management, ensuring that problems are identified early and rectified before they become significant.
+Effective effluent management is an important part of a tannery operation, and should be allocated an appropriate share of management effort and expenditure.
+Good communication within the operation is important for increasing the operation's overall efficiency, including effective environmental management, and for ensuring that problems are identified early and rectified before they become significant.

-To achieve the objectives of these Guidelines, it is important the Environmental Management System for the operation considers:
+To achieve the objectives of these Guidelines, it is important the operation's Environmental Management System considers:

-- possible future expansion for both existing operations and new developments - other actual or proposed land uses and activities in the catchment or local area.
+- possible future expansion for both existing operations and new developments - other land uses and activities in the catchment or local area.

-Development of an Environmental Management System and/or Plan should involve consultation with regulators, planning authorities and the broader community.
-State and Territory environment protection authorities can provide information on the development of Environmental Management Systems and/or Plans.
+Development of the Environmental Management System/s and/or Plan/s should involve consultation with regulators, planning authorities and the broader community.
+State and Territory environment protection authorities can provide information on the development of Environmental Management System and/or Plans.

-It is strongly recommended that professional consultancy advice be sought in the development and implementation of an Environmental Management System, and that all applications for a new or expanded wool scour operation should be accompanied by a plan for such a System.
+It is strongly recommended that professional consultancy advice be sought in the development and implementation of an Environmental Management System, and that all applications for a new or expanded tannery operation should be accompanied by a plan for such a System.

-3 GENERAL CHARACTERISTICS OF WOOL SCOURING WASTE
+3 GENERAL CHARACTERISTICS OF TANNERY WASTE